Glenn Langan: Career

 Langan made his Broadway debut in Glamour Preferred (1940).
 His other Broadway credits included A Kiss for Cinderella (1942), and Fancy Meeting You Again (1952).
 He made his credited film debut in The Return of Doctor X (1939).
-His other stage experiences included performing in Johnny Belinda and Glamor Preferred.
+His other stage experiences included performing in Johnny Belinda and Glamour Preferred.

 Langan appeared as a French professor in the romantic Margie (1946), a devoted young doctor protecting Gene Tierney from the evil machinations of Vincent Price in Dragonwyck (1946), and as one of the psychiatrists looking after demented patient Olivia de Havilland in The Snake Pit (1948).
-Langan also portrayed a privateer captain in Forever Amber (1947).
+Langan also portrayed privateer Captain Rex Morgan in Forever Amber (1947).

 On old-time radio, Langan starred as police inspector Barton Drake on the Mutual crime drama Murder Is My Hobby.
 He also starred on the syndicated Mystery Is My Hobby, a revision of the earlier program.

 Langan's work on television included portraying Jeff Standish on the comedy series Boss Lady (1952).
 On November 20, 1950, Langan co-starred with Mabel Taliaferro in "The Floor of Heaven" on Studio One on TV.